Contact

 Hudson Scholars

-The program extends the reach of Hackley's educational resources to deliver high standards, a comprehensive advising system, and a team of passionate teachers and mentors to provide the Scholars with academic instruction and the development of character, leadership and social/emotional skills.
+By extending Hackley's educational resources, including high standards, a comprehensive advising system, and a team of dedicated teachers and mentors, Hudson Scholars provides a unique opportunity for academic instruction and the development of character, leadership and social/emotional skills.
+This program not only transforms the lives of our Scholars but also fosters growth and leadership for our teachers and mentors, embodying Hackley’s core values.

-Hudson Scholars begins by recruiting fifth grade students and their families from the Washington Irving school community who qualify for free or reduced lunch.
-Upon review of student applications, the program invites approximately 15 students to join the new cohort and begin their journey as Hudson Scholars.
+Hudson Scholars recruits fifth grade students and their families from the Washington Irving School community who qualify for free or reduced lunch.
+Upon reviewing student applications, approximately 16 students are invited to join the new cohort and begin their journey as Hudson Scholars.

 Read More